-The tuition and fees for the USC Gould School of Law 2015-16 LLM Program will be posted in the summer of 2015.
-The 2014-15 tuition is $55,084 plus the mandatory fees for the academic year.
+The 2017-18 tuition is $61,898 plus the mandatory fees for the academic year.
 Students should budget $18,000-$25,000 in addition to tuition costs for living expenses, books and school supplies.

-All USC Gould School of Law LL.M. applicants receive full consideration for our limited number of merit-based scholarship awards each year.
+All USC LL.M. applicants receive automatic consideration for our USC LL.M.
+Scholar merit-based scholarship awards.
 No application is necessary.
 Those who are awarded a scholarship will be notified upon receiving their offer of admission.
 Awards are typically offered in the amount of 10% to 50% of the cost of tuition.
 While applicants are welcome to submit a brief letter about their scholarship qualifications through LSAC when applying to the LL.M. program, this is not required.
 Please contact firstname.lastname@example.org if you have any scholarship questions.

 The Office of Student Financial Services at USC provides students with information regarding student accounts, tuition payment plans, and payment options.
 The Student Financial Services Office may be reached at: (213) 740-7471 or by visiting their website.